 Compiling reports known as building surveys, you'll identify problems and suggest options for repair and maintenance.
 You'll advise on the restoration of existing buildings and the design of new ones, with the aim of ensuring that buildings are sustainable.

-It's likely that you'll spend a lot of time working on your own on site visits, and you'll also need to be willing to travel.
-Good communication skills are vital so that you can relay your findings and advice to clients.
+It's likely that you'll spend a lot of time working on your own on-site visits, and you'll also need to be willing to travel.
+Good communication skills are vital so you can relay your findings and advice to clients.

 If you don't have an undergraduate degree accredited by a professional body such as the Royal Institution of Chartered Surveyors (RICS), you can take a RICS-accredited Masters course.
 You'll then be eligible to work towards gaining chartered status, leading to more senior positions and higher salaries.

 Take a look at the building surveyor job profile.

 You'll be involved in the management, purchase and sale or leasing of land and property.
 Specialising in either residential or commercial property, your role may be focused on consultancy, development, investment, management or planning.